 Modern world is sinking in the deep waters of lie and fakes as only a tiny part of created today masterpieces is genuine.
-Each day we hear about a famous politician, who has stolen one’s speech, a best-selling author, whose idea of the book belongs to a completely different person or a celebrity, accusing another famous person of fraud or other misdeed (check out our previous blog post).
+Each day we hear about a famous politician, who has stolen one’s speech, a best-selling author, whose idea of the book belongs to a completely different person or a celebrity, accusing another famous person of fraud or other misdeed (check out our previous blog post – 10 Of The Worst Plagiarists In History).
 Let alone numerous Internet scandals, where freelance writers blame each other for thefts.
 Though not all of these cases are brought to the court, many situations have quite serious consequences.
 The USA is one of the countries that set the pace in protecting people’s rights and the number of lawsuits connected with copyright there has doubled recently.
 The reason of that is plagiarism and its rapid development resulted in some legal consequences for those, who attempt to cheat people:

 - Many famous people have a destroyed reputation because of convictions of plagiarism.
 Ruined careers of journalists, politicians, writers, who have to pay billions of dollars for the stolen pieces, make headlines of various magazines and news sites.